kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables_Answers.md

     e.FirstName + ' ' + e.LastName AS EmployeeName,
     e.Title,
     p.ProjectName,
-    p.Status AS ProjectStatus,
+    p.IsActive AS ProjectIsActive,
     CASE
         WHEN ep.EmployeeID IS NOT NULL THEN 'Currently Assigned' ELSE 'Not Assigned'
-    END AS AssignmentStatus
+    END AS AssignmentIsActive
 FROM Employees e
 CROSS JOIN Projects p
 LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID AND p.ProjectID = ep.ProjectID